oshawkat/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The model is extremely confident in its classifications for each of the new images, as shown in the graphs below
+The model is generally very confident in its classifications for each of the new images, as shown in the graphs below, though it is a bit uncertain about the third image.

 ![alt text][image6]